 There is not much room for error there.

-If the landing is dark, the whole house feels dated the second you walk in.
-If the railing is bulky, the first view feels cramped.
+If the landing is dark, the whole house feels dated the moment you walk in.
+A bulky railing makes the first view feel cramped.
 If storage blocks the traffic path, the entry never works no matter how good the rest of the house looks.
-If the front door and sidelights are weak, both the exterior and the interior suffer for it.
+If the front door and sidelights are weak, both the exterior and interior suffer for it.

 A good remodel usually fixes the landing before it touches the big rooms.
-Better lighting, safer railings, cleaner flooring transitions, a stronger front door, a clearer coat zone, and a better view of the stairs can change how the whole house feels — fast, and often for less than people expect to spend.
+Better lighting, safer railings, cleaner flooring transitions, a stronger front door, a clearer coat zone, and a better view of the stairs can change how the whole house feels — fast, and often for less than people expect.

 The Exterior Has to Explain the Levels

 Break the front elevation into layers: upper windows, lower windows, entry, garage, roofline, siding or brick, walkway, grade.
 Good remodels make those layers easier to read at a glance.
-Bad ones bury them under fake detail instead.
+Bad ones bury them under fake detail.

 | Exterior Problem | Better Fix | What Usually Hurts It |